sevragorgia/CBAS/Manuscript/CBAS_DeSeq2_Analysis.md

 |        8        |  Bleached |    24,166,051   |      22,655,601     |   93.75   |
 | **Total Reads** |           | **211,086,672** |   **199,536,668**   | **94.53** |

 *De novo* transcriptome assembly using the concatenated dataset resulted in 128,686 transcript \(\gt 200\)bp.
-The N50 of the transcriptome was 1,281 bp, and the median lenght of the assembled transcripts was 453 (MAD=0.2078891).
+The N50 of the transcriptome was 1,281 bp, and the median lenght of the assembled transcripts was 453 bp (MAD=0.2078891).
 More details about the assembly can be found in Table 2 and the length distribution of the transcripts can be visualized in Figure 1.

 **Table 2: Statistics for the *de novo* assembled CBAS transcriptome**